 I advice beginners to only use isolated margin, and to start with a 2x leverage.

-Its an engagement from him to buy 1000USD worth of BTC in the future
+It is an engagement from him to buy 1000USD worth of BTC in the future.

-By cancelling its contracts, he is free of any engagement from them.
+By cancelling his contracts, he is free of any engagement from them.

 He was long 1BTC then shorted 0.5BTC, while being free of contracts promises, so he keeps the difference of 0.5BTC.